 In addition to satisfying specific degree requirements of both an undergraduate program of study and the Honors College, a student must also satisfy the general education/core curriculum requirements of the undergraduate program being pursued.
-Honors 101 and 102 can be used to satisfy the 6-hour English composition requirement that is common to all degree programs.
-Alternatively, a student may apply the credits toward humanities or social science hours, especially if the student has AP English or other college composition credit.
+Honors 101 and 102 can be used to satisfy the 6-hour freshman composition requirement that is common to all degree programs.
+Alternatively, a student may apply the credits toward humanities or social science hours, especially if the student has AP, IB or dual-enrollment credit for composition.
 As humanities and social science credit, Honors 101 and 102 function differently in the various colleges and schools.
-In the schools of Business, Accountancy, and Pharmacy, Honors 101-102 can satisfy 6 hours of humanities requirements.
-In the Schools of Engineering and Journalism, Honors 101-102 can satisfy 3 hours of humanities and 3 hours of social science.
-In the schools of Education and Applied Sciences, Honors 101-102 can satisfy 3 hours of humanities and 3 hours of electives.
-In the College of Liberal Arts, Honors 101-102 can satisfy 3 hours of humanities and 3 hours of social science for the B.A.
-For the B.S. degree, students may use Honors 101-102 to satisfy 6 hours of the required 12 hours of social science.
+In the schools of Business, Accountancy, and Pharmacy, Honors 101-102 can satisfy 6 hours of humanities.
+In the Schools of Engineering and in the Multi-Disciplinary Studies major, Honors 101-102 can satisfy 3 hours of humanities and 3 hours of social science.
+In the schools of Education, Applied Sciences, and Journalism, Honors 101-102 can satisfy 3 hours of humanities and 3 hours of electives.
+In the College of Liberal Arts, Honors 101-102 can satisfy 3 hours of humanities and 3 hours of social science.

-Two academic counselors at the SMBHC work with the freshmen and sophomore honors students.
-Each freshman and sophomore is expected to meet with his or her assigned academic counselor at least once each semester.
-The academic counselors are available to help reconcile students’ field(s) of study and the honors curriculum, discuss research opportunities, internships and study abroad, or to help with other issues that they are having difficulty addressing.
-Students’ academic counselors do not take the place of their academic advisers in their majors, nor are they able to lift advising holds.
-After students’ sophomore year, the associate deans in the Honors College will work with them as they complete their undergraduate studies.
+An academic counselor at the SMBHC works with the freshmen and sophomore honors students.
+The academic counselor is available to help reconcile students’ field(s) of study and the honors curriculum, discuss research opportunities, internships and study abroad, or to help with other issues that they are having difficulty addressing.
+The SMBHC academic counselor does not take the place of their academic advisers in their majors, nor is the academic counselor able to lift advising holds.
+After students’ sophomore year, the Associate Dean for the Capstone will work with them as they complete their undergraduate studies.